-How to Implement a Cooperative Education Program
+How to Implement a Co-op Education Experience

-At the division level, a general advisory committee composed of business/industry representatives, local workforce development leaders, and labor representatives are stakeholders in any successful cooperative education -program.
-Division and CTE leaders must cultivate community relationships to build such an advisory committee.
+At the school division level, a general advisory committee composed of business/industry representatives, local workforce development leaders, and labor representatives are stakeholders in any successful co-op experience.
+School division and CTE leaders must cultivate community relationships to build such an advisory committee.

-Selection of the teacher-HQWBL coordinator/teacher/point-of-contact is critical.
+Selection of the CTE WBL coordinator/teacher/point of contact is critical.
 The individual selected must be well qualified to assume the job and must clearly understand the roles and responsibilities.
 He or she must be able to work collaboratively, motivate others, and develop training relationships with business and industry representatives.
-The teacher-HQWBL coordinator/teacher/point-of-contact should
+The CTE WBL coordinator/teacher/point of contact should

 develop instructional materials, make community contacts, and visit students in the workplace